 I love the cool and creamy homemade hummus too.
 It offers more garlic flavor, plant-based protein and just another texture to this dish.
-My homemade creamy vegan tahini sauce also works great in place of the hummus (and is quicker to make).
-You can drizzle the tahini sauce all over the bowl like a dressing.
-Either works great.
-If I had to pick I would go for the hummus if you have the time.
+My homemade creamy vegan tahini sauce also works great in place of the hummus (and is quicker to make). ou can drizzle the tahini sauce all over the bowl like a dressing.
+Either works great, but if I had to pick I would go for the hummus!

 These Vegan Shawarma Bowls are a plant-based spin on the classic Middle Eastern street food, chicken shawarma.
 Instead of wrapping everything in a pita, here we serve it overtop nutritious, fluffy quinoa and alongside sautéed veggies and roasted crispy chickpeas for added nutrients.
 My homemade vegan tzatziki sauce, hummus and tahini sauce all pair perfectly with this flavorful plant-based and gluten-free dish.

 - 4 tablespoons extra virgin olive oil, divided

 - 1 head of cauliflower, leaves removed and stem trimmed, then cut into florets